Solar System Experiments in the Search for Dark Energy and Dark Matter: Solar System observables: status and credible improvements

 The E\"otv\"os parameter $\eta_{\rm EEP}(A,B)\equiv 2\,(a_A-a_B)/(a_A+a_B)$ quantifies differential acceleration of test bodies $A$ and $B$ in the same external field.
 The MICROSCOPE mission compared titanium and platinum proof masses and reported~\cite{Touboul2022}

 which excludes many unscreened scalar--tensor couplings and severely restricts dilaton-type models.

 A purpose-built follow-on or a dedicated, drag-free, space atom interferometer such as Space-Time Explorer and QUantum Equivalence principle Space Test (STE-QUEST)-class atom-interferometer mission can credibly improve sensitivity by one order of magnitude, reaching $\eta_{\rm EEP} \sim 10^{-16}$--$10^{-17}$, using long interrogation times $T$, dual/multi-species comparisons, and common-mode rejection \cite{Battelier2021ExpAstron,Ahlers2022STEQUEST}.
-We therefore treat AIS primarily as a precision EEP instrument (a universal guardrail) rather than a generic DE-discovery probe, consistent with our hypothesis-driven strategy.
+We therefore treat AIS primarily as a precision EEP instrument; however, in the \emph{positive-detection branch} (below) it becomes a direct DE/DM discovery channel, consistent with our hypothesis-driven strategy.

+A complementary, explicitly DE-driven option is a \emph{tetrahedral} four-spacecraft constellation that measures the trace of the scalar force-gradient tensor in interplanetary space, directly targeting Galileon/Vainshtein phenomenology while rejecting Newtonian backgrounds \cite{TetPRD2024}.
+While not a traditional single-baseline AI, this DE-focused geometry can incorporate cold-atom accelerometers/gradiometers and fits our decision rule in Sec.~\ref{sec:program} when a specified model predicts a detectable local signature.